A New Name and a New Beginning

 The club has well established clubrooms with a licensed bar for socializing after the days flying.
-Hot food and drinks is available from the kitchen attached to the main clubroom.
+Hot food and drinks are available from the kitchen attached to the main clubroom.

-A bunk house with three separate rooms is available for the use of members and guests.
-There are currently 12 beds available.
-Toilet and shower facilities are available in the main hanger complex which incorporates the clubrooms and kitchen area.
+An airconditioned bunk house with three separate rooms is available for the use of members and guests.
+There are currently 12 beds.
+Toilet, shower and laundry facilities are available in the main hanger complex which incorporates the clubrooms, bar and kitchen area.
 Camping facilities, both powered and un-powered are available in the surrounds of the club complex.

 There are two hangars, one large glider hangar and one smaller tug and ultralight hangar which house the club aircraft and those privately owned by club members